BubeeKilla/pulumi-flask-app/README.md

 # Pulumi Flask App Deployment 🚀

 This project demonstrates how to deploy a containerized Flask application on AWS Fargate using Pulumi and automate the deployment using GitHub Actions.
+What is optional means you have to comment out if you dont want to use those services(like AMP), otherwise leave as is.

 ## 🔧 Tech Stack